JetBrains/jetbrains_guide/README.md

 # PyCharm Guide

-The PyCharm guide is a collection of resources for learning PyCharm.
+The JetBrains guide is a collection of resources for learning JetBrains IDEs.
 Similar to an "Awesome PyCharm" but richer in content and formatting.
 The Guide is intended as an open source project.